MODAL-UNINA/DIVAS-FL/README.md

 ### Key argument
 * target: defines which model to use for inference, either 'pretrained_server' or 'server'
 * flag: enables the generation.
-If omitted, evaluate the generated data.
+If omitted, evaluates the generated data.

 An example command is provided below:
 ```bash